Refugee health in the United States

-Refugee health in the United States focuses on the health, treatment, and healthcare barriers of migrants to the United States who have relocated from their country of origin, often because of factors such as political instability, war, or natural disaster.
-Special considerations are needed to provide appropriate medical treatment for these individuals, who often face extreme adversity, violent and/or traumatic experiences, and travel through perilous regions.
+Special considerations are needed to provide appropriate medical treatment for refugee migrants to the United States, who often face extreme adversity, violent and/or traumatic experiences, and travel through perilous regions.
 Such considerations include screenings for communicable diseases, vaccinations, posttraumatic stress disorder, and depression.

 The United States has rigorous health screening guidelines for refugees and immigrants entering the country.
 The 1980 Federal Refugee Act enabled the US Public Health Service to facilitate health screenings for all immigrants and refugees before they depart their country of origin.
 The screening effort is overseen by the Office of Refugee Resettlement (ORR), housed in and funded by the U.S. Department of Health and Human Services (HHS).

 Both in their countries of origin and after arriving in the U.S., refugees often face obstacles in accessing medical care.
 In their countries of origin, weak healthcare infrastructure and a scarcity of medical resources may prevent them from obtaining needed care prior to their departure.
 Often, that lack of adequate healthcare contributes to an increased likelihood of major diseases as compared to other immigrants.
 Upon arrival in the U.S., healthcare barriers including cognitive, structural, and financial barriers can limit access to timely, appropriate, and culturally competent care.
 Programs like video interpretation services, preventative care, and English language classes have been suggested to combat these barriers.